nickstambaugh/quick-charts/readme.md

 - Follow a philosophy of being minimalistic, building only what is needed when it is needed.
 - Be a proof-of-concept against bloated frameworks.
 - For developer/local usage only.
-- Allow me to theorize a build system for data visualization.
+- ***Allow me to theorize a complex build system that can ingest APIs and include enterprise features for data visualization projects***.

 # Demo
 ![](https://github.com/nickstambaugh/quick-charts/blob/main/assets/3-19.gif)